bentoavb/csvbase/README.md

 ## Installation and Usage

 Use `pip install csvbase` or `pip3 install csvbase` to install.

+## Usage

 Learn how to use this package with these [examples](https://github.com/bentoavb/csvbase/tree/master/examples).

 ## License